 This is without a doubt the ultimate Australian road trip, completing it would be an achievement in itself!

 There’s no doubt in my mind that driving around Australia is the best way to see the country!

 They allow you to see the country from another point of view.
 Plus, self-driving in Australia allows you to see what you want when you want!

 This is the kicker for me!
 As you can tailor your itinerary to please yourself.
-Travelling Australia is much more fun when it involves a road trip!
+Travelling Australia by car is a rewarding way to see the country!

 If you’ve done all these trips and are yearning for more than I recommend getting the Lonely Planet Guide to the Best trips in Australia!
 It has detailed information on 38 great trips you can do in Australia.
 This information came in handy for me while travelling in this great country!

 You can buy and claim online, even after you’ve left home.
 Travel insurance from WorldNomads.com is available to people from 140 countries.
 It’s designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities.